Turbulent radiative diffusion and turbulent Newtonian cooling: The cooling curve

 The corresponding version of \Eq{S57expr} then takes the form

-In \Fig{pdecay_comp0}, we compare $\lambda(k\ell)$ obtained from the exact equation (red curve) with the approximate $\lambda(k\ell)$ obtained under the Eddington approximation (black curve).
+In \Fig{pdecay_comp0}, we compare $\lambda(k\ell)$ obtained from the exact equation (red curve) with the approximate $\lambda(k\ell)$ obtained under the Eddington approximation (black curve) for the relevant 1-D \Eqs{US66expr1D}{S57expr1D}.
 Our numerical solution for $\lambda$, which is based on only six rays, depends on the choice of weight factors used in the angular integration.
 The weight factors have been chosen such that our numerical results (plus signs) agree with the Eddington approximated solution \cite{BB14}.
 The basic question we want to answer is how the cooling curve gets modified in the presence of turbulence.
-We expect the effective $\lambda$ to be enhanced, at least in the optically thick limit, where $k\ell\ll1$; however, we do not know how the curve extends to the optically thin regime, where $k\ell\gg1$, and how it depends on the scale of the turbulent eddies.
+We expect the effective $\lambda$ to be enhanced, at least in the optically thick limit, where $k\ell\ll1$; however, we do not know what to expect in the optically thin case, where $k\ell\gg1$, and how it depends on the scale of the turbulent eddies.
 To address these questions, we now perform turbulence simulations.
 We are particularly interested in the regime of moderate temperatures, where the radiation pressure can be ignored.